tomasstolker/species/README.rst

 Contributing
 ------------

 Contributions are welcome so please consider `forking <https://help.github.com/en/articles/fork-a-repo>`_ the repository and creating a `pull request <https://github.com/tomasstolker/species/pulls>`_.
-Bug reports and feature requests can be provided by creating an `issue <https://github.com/tomasstolker/species/issues>`_ on the Github page.
+Bug reports and feature requests can be provided by creating an `issue <https://github.com/tomasstolker/species/issues>`_ on the GitHub page.

 License
 -------

-Copyright 2025 Tomas Stolker and `contributors <https://github.com/tomasstolker/species/graphs/contributors>`_.
+Copyright 2026 Tomas Stolker and `contributors <https://github.com/tomasstolker/species/graphs/contributors>`_.

 *species* is distributed under the MIT License.
 See `LICENSE <https://github.com/tomasstolker/species/blob/main/LICENSE>`_ for the terms and conditions.